 What if the track has no official entry list?

-RaceTagger detects the numbers and you build the mapping afterward.
-Use the pit board, pit workers' notes, or ask the organizer for a post-event driver list.
-You can then backfill driver names into your tagged photos.
+RaceTagger still detects the numbers in your photos.
+You build the driver-to-number mapping afterward — from the pit board, pit workers' notes, or a post-event list from the organizer — save it as a CSV start-list, and re-match to backfill driver names into your tagged photos.

 How does it handle mud-covered numbers?

-If a number is completely obscured by mud, RaceTagger flags it as low-confidence.
-You use backup ID sources — pit board numbers, gate assignments, or visual clues (car color, helmet design) to manually correct those few photos.
+If a number is heavily obscured by mud, RaceTagger flags it as low-confidence instead of guessing.
+You use backup ID sources — pit board numbers, gate assignments, or visual clues like kart color or helmet design — to correct those few photos by hand.

 Can I deliver same-day with this workflow?